almort/durak/README.md

 ### What's Durak?

-Durak is a simple and fun card game.
+[Durak](https://en.wikipedia.org/wiki/Durak) is a simple and fun card game.

+From Wikipedia: _"Durak is a traditional Russian card game"_.

 ### What's this?
 Currently trying to make it in Rust, it's my first coding project ever and I'm bad at everything math/logic/problem-solving related.